Financial Help for Seniors on Social Security

 6 MIN READ

-Published December 07, 2023 | Updated February 22, 2024
+Published December 07, 2023 | Updated March 20, 2025

 Expert Verified

-For many American senior citizens, retirement doesn’t come with relief but with growing financial anxiety, especially if they don’t have much savings.
+For many American senior citizens, retirement doesn’t come with relief but with growing financial anxiety, especially if they don’t have enough savings.
 If you’re solely relying on Social Security, it may be difficult to make ends meet.
 Paying for emergencies, like hospital stays, can be even more difficult.

 Financial help for seniors on Social Security is available through federal and state governments, non-profit organizations, and local communities.
-In this guide, we’ll provide you with a list of resources to tap into, organizations that may help, and tips to get the help you need.

 Challenges of Living on Social Security

-The average Social Security monthly payment was $1,705 as of August 2023.
+The average Social Security monthly payment was $1,920.48 as of August 2024.
 The impact of inflation on everyday things like groceries puts a big strain on those living on fixed incomes, adding to the stress felt by many retirees about their future.

 Financial Assistance Programs